eshe-huli/spreadsheet/specs/spec.rst

 Here's the order you should do things in:

 1. Get `set` and `get_raw` working.
-2. Make `get_formatted` work correctly on formula cells (i.e. return the evaluated formula) with binary operations (don't worry about defining any functions yet).
+1. Make `get_formatted` work correctly on formula cells with default formatting (i.e. return the evaluated formula).
+Don't worry about applying non-default formatting or defining any functions yet.
-3. Implement the `sum(range)` function for formula evaluation, which adds together all the values in the given range.
+1. Implement a `sum(range)` function for formula evaluation, which adds together all the values in the given range.
-4. Implement `sort` (don't worry about changing formulae if the cells that they reference are moved during sort).
-5. Implement a function `importcsv(path)` that opens the file at the given path, reads a CSV from it,  and fills an appropriate nearby range with the values.
-6. Write a design doc explaining how you would add the following (e.g., what changes you would make to your code, new functions with their signatures and contracts, new data types, etc.):
-    1. Get `set_format` working and make `get_formatted` apply the format string.
+1. (pairing) Get `set_format` working and make `get_formatted` apply the format string.
-    2. Make `importcsv` download a file from the Internet, if given a URL.
-    3. Evaluate formulae *asynchronously* (i.e., on a different thread from the thread on which `get_formatted` is called, so that the UI stays responsive even if you've opened a large spreadsheet with lots of computation).
+1. (with your interviewer) Discuss in broad strokes how you would implement:
+    1. Unit tests for the code you just wrote.
+    1. Making sure the UI always responds quickly to user input.